Printed Materials in K-12 Education

 National Poll Shows Overwhelming Parent Preference for Physical Books Over Digital

-The last year has presented unprecedented challenges - logistical and emotional alike -- for students, teachers and parents.
-Learning approaches, classroom lessons and homeschooling have all been upended due to COVID-19.
-While much about returning to in-class learning is still to be determined, one thing is clear; when it comes to books, textbooks, and workbooks, parents are united: the physical version matters.
+The year 2020 presented unprecedented challenges - logistical and emotional alike -- for students, teachers and parents.
+Learning approaches, classroom lessons and homeschooling were all upended due to COVID-19.
+While much about returning to in-class learning was talked about, one thing is clear; when it comes to books, textbooks, and workbooks, parents are united: the physical version matters.

 Recently, BMI commissioned renowned pollster Frank Luntz to gain insight into how parents viewed the efficacy of various learning materials.